 Basic Features of Sina Weibo: Game Center

-Apart from features mentioned above, Weibo also provides a lot of extra functions such as Weibo Fit, which records sports and health data like walking distance and calories burnt.
+Apart from the features mentioned above, Weibo also provides a lot of extra functions such as Weibo Fit, which records sports and health data like walking distance and calories burnt.
 Another main function would be Weibo Wallet, which claims “paying online is just a tap away”.
 Through the wallet, users can make payments within Weibo for any product someone shares or links to within the app.
 People can pay loans, buy insurance, buy movie tickets or even see an online doctor through the app!
 All you need to do is link your credit card or Alipay account and you can get started!

-2. Weibo Account Types
+2. Sina Weibo The Different Account Types

-Being one of the largest information sharing platforms in China, Weibo not only attracts ordinary users, but also representatives from different sectors, such as celebrities, media, government authorities and corporations.
+Being one of the largest information sharing platforms in China, Weibo not only attracts ordinary users but also representatives from different sectors, such as celebrities, media, government authorities, and corporations.

 To distinguish different types of users and encourage active content sharing, Weibo introduces a rather complex user badge system, which includes user Level, verification and VIP membership.

 To encourage active usage and foster connections among users, Weibo helps users to calculate their “empirical value” to identify their “user level”.
-Users can earn extra “empirical value” by completing tasks set up by Weibo, such as writing a post, sharing others’ posts and subscribing to certain number of accounts.
+Users can earn extra “empirical value” by completing tasks set up by Weibo, such as writing a post, sharing others’ posts and subscribing to a certain number of accounts.
 A specific user level badge would be shown on the profile introduction page.

-There are several types of verifications, such as individual verification (celebrity, politicians etc.), organization verification (government departments, social media platforms and brands etc.) or any account that is of public interest.
+There are several types of verifications, such as individual verification (celebrity, politicians, etc.), organization verification (government departments, social media platforms, and brands, etc.) or any account that is of public interest.
 The real-name certification is useful to differentiate micro-influencers and authorities from ordinary users.

 So what’re the advantages of verification?
 Getting your account verified helps you to build trust and reputation among your fans, especially when publishing brand-related content.
 Besides, Weibo provides many privileges for verified accounts, such as advanced page customization settings, access to the lucky draw management platform and additional services like mass messaging.

-According to the Weibo Data Center, the number of verified corporate accounts on Weibo has reached +1,500,000 in 2018, covering nearly every industry and including: e-commerce, food & beverage, tech, fashion, and so on.
+According to the Weibo Data Center, the number of verified corporate accounts on Weibo has reached +1,500,000 in 2018, covering nearly every industry and including e-commerce, food & beverage, tech, fashion, and so on.
 Learn how to open a verified account here.

 Weibo launched a paid VIP membership scheme in 2012, which allows users to “upgrade” their profile functionality.
 The VIP membership is split into 7 stages, from VIP 1 to VIP 7, members would need to gain “growth value” to “upgrade” their VIP status.